Vandal Savage: Pre-Crisis

 In his debut story, Vandal Savage manipulates the Green Lantern and his secret identity Alan Scott into helping his schemes, later revealing he knows they are the same person.
 Savage explains that he is "one million years old" and was once a Cro-Magnon man who was the chief of his tribe.
 After being exposed to gases from a meteor, Savage is rendered comatose for months and awakens to discover that he has gained eternal youth.
 Savage does not reveal his original name to the Green Lantern, but claims that over the years he has lived under many identities, including an ancient king of Sumer, Cheops, Julius Caesar, and Genghis Khan.
 When he realized he could still die from injury, he decided to no longer act as a public man of power and instead would serve as an advisor to powerful leaders including Napoleon Bonaparte, Otto von Bismarck, and Adolf Hitler; gaining resources and political influence while others could be the target for assassination.
 Now in the modern-day, he wishes to become a powerful figure in the government and war industry.
 In the end, he is defeated when Green Lantern opens a seemingly bottomless pit beneath him, causing him to fall out of sight.

-Years later, he is revealed to be alive and recruited to the original incarnation of the Injustice Society, a group dedicated to defeating the heroic Justice Society of America.
+Savage survives and is recruited into the original incarnation of the Injustice Society, a group dedicated to defeating the Justice Society of America.
 During this adventure, he targets and captures JSA member Hawkman.
 The Justice Society proves victorious, however, and Vandal Savage is imprisoned.

-By the early 1950s, the Justice Society members largely retire.
-Years later, Jay Garrick, the Flash (a founding member of the Justice Society), is visited by Barry Allen, the Flash of a parallel universe and a founding member of the Justice League.
-Barry designates his own home as Earth-One and the world of the Justice Society and Injustice Society as Earth-Two.